 It was only after I did the hike that I discovered that it’s actually far more than I originally thought, and after doing a lot of research on it, I decided to encompass everything I learned about it with you here.
 So if you are planning to do a small part or even the entire Highlands Trail, this article is going to help you do that (and there are 5 main things to know).
 But first:

-Quick info on the Highlands Trail:
+Quick info on the Highlands Trail in NJ:

 - Name: Highlands Trail.